redouaneSassioui/RTB_project/README.md

    2.2 Estimate the pCTR of all test files for each campaign and save the result in separate file and compute data statstics for each campaign (line 29-50).
 Note that this step should be run one time and just use the saved file in future simulation in order to optimise simulation time.

-    2.3 depending on the simulation mode, we run the auction and genrate the statistics.
+   2.3 depending on the simulation mode, we run the auction and generate the statistics.
 (Line 52-80)

 3-XML-parser: this is the program that reads the xml file and output the simulation mode and the DSP list.
 We represent a DSP as a class with different attributes so that each dsp is an object of this class.
 The output is a list of DSP objects.
 IN this file we define many functions that check the configuration file and garantees that the user has properly entred the file parameters.